vincmazet/bip/_sources/restoration/denoising.md

 In some cases, noise is also considered to model the inaccuracies in the mathematical model of image formation, the latter being necessarily different compared to reality, like any physical model!

-The noise being by nature a random phenomenon, it is modelled by a probability density which represents the intensity distribution of the noise.
+The noise is by nature a random phenomenon, it is modelled by a probability density which represents the intensity distribution of the noise.

 In the following, we denote by $y$ the observed (and noisy) image, $b$ the noise and $x$ the non-noisy image.